 We privilege DART majors for our casting opportunities (specifically Mainstage performances), but other students may participate in the One Act festival, Summer Institute programs and student-initiated independent productions.

-Yes, you will have an opportunity to produce your own work whether as an actor, designer, writer, director or technician.
+Students have an opportunity to produce their own work whether as an actor, designer, writer, director, or technician.
 This may occur in your course work, an independent production or in a student club production.
-Courses in Devising a Solo Performance and Self Producing support your independent creative productions.
+Courses in Devising a Solo Performance and Self Producing support your Independent Creative Productions.

 Yes!
 We offer a unique third-year course in directing that gives our students an on-their-feet experience directing in a studio setting (DART 3P53).
-Students will apply their learning in the One Act play festival or as an assistant director for a mainstage.
+Students can then apply to be a director in the One Act play festival or as an assistant director for a Mainstage.

 The office of International Services at Brock organizes international exchange opportunities for Brock students.
 Recently our DART students have completed their third year of studies at universities in the United Kingdom and the United States of America.
 Click here for more information on studying abroad and exchange opportunities.
 In a similar manner and on occasion you will enjoy the opportunity to study with international students who choose to come to Brock.
 Recently this has included students from as far away as Australia and Africa.

 St. Catharine’s has a burgeoning young theatre scene populated by our graduates and professional artists from Canada and the US.
-This includes companies such as Suitcase and Point, STRAY, Essential Collective Theatre, and Theatre Beyond Words.
+This includes companies such as Carousel Players, Suitcase in Point, the Foster Festival, Shaw Festival, and Garden City Productions.
 Carousel Players is a renowned theatre company for young audiences that tours around the province and also employs our graduates.
-They are responsible for managing the primary community theatre performing venue, the Sullivan Mahoney Theatre, in the Old Court House in downtown St. Catharines.
-Garden City Productions is a community theatre company that produces musicals in the Mandeville Theatre of Ridley College.
+Garden City Productions is a community theatre company that produces musicals.
+The FirstOntario Performing Arts Centre is a hub for live arts and entertainment in downtown St. Catharines.
 NAC (Niagara Artists Center) is one of the oldest artist-run organizations in Canada and supports a vibrant community of productions and exhibitions.

 To get involved, contact local theatre companies to inquire about opportunities for internships and speak to a DART faculty member about DART 3P97 courses that allow professional development placements for students with local theatre companies.
 Visit the DARTboard for updates and information on local theatre events.

-DART students work for the department as research, marketing, production and technical assistants.
-DART students pick up production calls with the Center for the Arts, assisting with the load-ins and strikes (or load-outs) of their professional season.
-DART students animate the Youth University courses run in the spring and in the summer.
+Some Dart students have the opportunity to work for the Department in areas of research and/or as technical assistants.
+DART students pick up production calls with the FirstOntario Performing Arts Centre, assisting with the load-ins and strikes (or load-outs) of their professional season.
 Our students work for on-campus services, such as the Parking Services office and also serve as Dons in residences.

 The Brock University Student Union (BUSU) offers many employment opportunities.
 The Career Services office is a good place to begin your search.